PWNDAO/gm_events_cities/events/Graffiti Workshop/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - FULLY BOOKED
+  - SPOTS FOR 4 MORE PEOPLE
   - The time has come to reconnect with your creative thinking.
 Spray away under the guidance of renowned local graffiti artist, Sany, to create your own masterpiece.
   - Following a quick walkthrough of one of Prague’s legally allocated “free-to-spray” areas and learning about graffiti subculture, you will have the chance to leave your own signature on the wall.
   - https://www.youtube.com/watch?v=RVKQ2RGhnQg
-  - FULLY BOOKED
+  -
 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28
 date: 2024-05-30